vmware-tanzu/secrets-manager/docs/_pages/0004-security.md

 ## About Tests

-High-quality software is not just about features and performance; it’s also about reliability and predictability.
+High-quality software is not just about features and performance; it's also about reliability and predictability.
 Automated testing is a cornerstone in achieving these goals.